Photons from dark photon solitons via parametric resonance: Modeling dark photon interactions with light

 \subsection{Non-relativistic modes of the dark photon field}

 We are interested in the dark photon as a candidate for the cold dark matter.
 In the systems of interest, only non-relativistic modes of the dark photon field will propagate; these modes have small wavenumbers $k \ll m$ and large de Broglie wavelengths $\lambda \gg 2\pi / m$.
 This observation motivates a perturbative expansion in powers of the dark photon field's spatial gradient; the parametric relations are $|\dvec X_\mu| \sim \lambda^{-1} X_\mu \ll m X_\mu \sim \dot{X}_\mu$.
 We work to leading order in this expansion, which effectively amounts to setting $\dvec X_\mu = 0$.\footnote{We work in the zero spatial gradient approximation locally, but indirectly take spatial gradients into account by including the finite size effects of dark photon configurations in the phenomenology.} The temporal component of the dark photon field, $X_0(x)$, is non-dynamical in the theories that we study.
-Its equation of motion is an algebraic constraint equation, which has the solution $X_0 = \bigl( \nabla^2 - m^2 \bigr)^{-1} \bigl( \dvec \cdot \dot{\Xvec})$, neglecting gravitational and electromagnetic interactions.
+In the time component of the Euler-Lagrange equations, $\ddot{X}_0(x)$ cancels out and its equation of motion is an algebraic constraint equation, which has the solution $X_0 = \bigl( \nabla^2 - m^2 \bigr)^{-1} \bigl( \dvec \cdot \dot{\Xvec})$, neglecting gravitational and electromagnetic interactions.
 Working to leading order in the gradient expansion, we set $X_0(x) = 0$.